|

 4. Another case involved emphasis on setting monthly production records.
 This caused production managers to neglect repairs and maintenance.

-5. Standard costing is mentioned as a frequent source of problems where managers are motivated to spend a considerable amount of time and energy debating about how indirect cost should be allocated and in attempting to explain the differences between the actual and standard costs.
+5. Standard costing is mentioned as a frequent source of problems where managers are motivated to spend a considerable amount of time and energy debating about how indirect cost should be allocated and attempting to explain the differences between the actual and standard costs.

 All of the measurements mentioned above motivate effort, but in these cases the effort was wasted or detrimental to the organization.